cat-lin-morgan/team-profile-generator/README.md

 This was a team profile generator using Javascript, the Inquirer NPM , Node, and Jest for testing.

 **Extra:**
-Somethings that might not be immediately obvious are when giving the option of which role each employee, besides manager,
+Something that might not be immediately obvious are when giving the option of which role each employee gets, besides the manager, will unlock each own's respective secondary question.

-**Other:**
+**Other:** I added clickability to all links and added extra icons for fun.

 ![javascript badge](https://img.shields.io/badge/We%20Stan-Javascript-brightgreen)
 ![node badge](https://img.shields.io/badge/Handcrafted%20w%2F-Node.js-yellowgreen)